Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

 Yes, mortadella can contain allergens.
 The most common allergens in mortadella are:

-• Milk.
-Some mortadellas may contain milk or milk products, such as whey or casein.
+• Milk: Some mortadella may contain milk or milk products, such as whey or casein.

-• Soy.
-Some mortadellas may contain soy or soy products, such as soy protein or soy lecithin.
+• Soy: Some mortadella may contain soy or soy products, such as soy protein or soy lecithin.

-• Eggs.
-Some mortadellas may contain eggs or egg products, such as egg whites or yolks.
+• Eggs: Some mortadella may contain eggs or egg products, such as egg whites or egg yolks.

-• Gluten.
-Some mortadellas may contain gluten, a protein found in wheat, barley, and rye.
+• Gluten: Some mortadella may contain gluten, which is a protein found in wheat, barley, and rye.

 If you have allergies, it is important to read the label carefully before you buy mortadella.
 You should also ask the store clerk if they know if the mortadella contains any allergens.